Get a free, no obligation personal loan quote with rates as low as 6.99%

 Check out these tax tips for independent contractors and gig workers.

-How Much Money You Should Set Aside For Taxes As A Consultant
+How Much Money You Should Set Aside For Taxes As A Contractor

-Remember, if you’re an independent contractor, your taxes won’t automatically be deducted from your paycheck throughout the year, so you must save up as much money as possible before the next tax season arrives.
+Remember, if you’re an independent contractor, your taxes won’t automatically be deducted from your paycheck throughout the year.
+It’s your responsibility to set aside enough money to cover your income taxes before the next tax season arrives.

 Your Federal Tax Rate, According To Your Tax Bracket

-The Tax Advantages And Disadvantages Of Being A Consultant
+The Tax Advantages And Disadvantages Of Being An Independent Contractor

-So, if you’re thinking about taking on some independent contract work or starting your own business entirely, it’s also essential to be aware of the main tax advantages and disadvantages that are associated, such as the ones below:
+But if you’re thinking about taking on some independent contract work or starting your own business, it’s essential to be aware of the main tax advantages and disadvantages that are associated, such as the ones below:

 Advantages